2026 Palm Sunday Witness

 • We will gather at First Lutheran Church (113 8th Ave.
 S., near 8th & Broadway) in downtown Nashville.
 The event will begin there with a brief orientation and litany of lament before we process toward the Capitol.

-• Parking is available at First Lutheran Church in their lots at the corner of 8th Ave. and McGavock).
+• Free parking is available at First Lutheran Church in their lots at the corner of 8th Ave. and McGavock.
 There are also nearby paid lots and street parking throughout the downtown area.
 If possible, consider carpooling or riding the bus.

-• The full witness will last approximately 90 minutes, including the procession and three brief stops for prayer, song, and reflection.
+• The full witness will last approximately 90 minutes, including the procession and two brief stops for prayer, song, and reflection.

 • This is a nonviolent, prayerful public witness rooted in the Christian tradition of Palm Sunday.
 Our tone is serious, lamenting, hopeful, and grounded in love of neighbor.
 We are committed to peaceful presence—no violent rhetoric or actions.